Simple ideas to create a home that is stylish and kid-friendly...Find them in Free Resource Library>>

 • Skeleton Puzzle - Put pieces of a skeleton (you can make them from paper plates) in a bag and get the kids to re-create the skeleton.

 • Magic Show - hold a Magic Show and see how a group of crazy costumed kids can sit quietly in one place (you will need the rest!)
+This is what we did for our son's Halloween themed birthday party and it was a super hit with all the kids.

 The secret to hosting a successful kids Halloween party is to make sure the kids get spooked, have fun (think spooky games) and, of course, eat a lot of candy.